 Breast-Implant Selection: Silicone vs. Saline, Smooth vs. Textured

-Dr. Pittman uses the Allergan Natrelle and Sientra 5th-generation silicone “gummy bear” breast implants.
+Dr. Pittman uses the Sientra 5th-generation and Allergan Natrelle silicone “gummy bear” breast implants.
 These are the best breast implants on the market.
 Rather than the older implants that are more like a “jelly donut” with a gooey center surrounded by a silicone shell, the “gummy bear” implants’ inside and shell are one and the same.
 Think of when you bite into a gummy bear and turn it upside down…nothing happens.

 Saline implants are comprised of a silicone shell filled with saline solution (salt water).
 In order to prevent these implants from rippling, they are overfilled.
 Many patients prefer saline implants because a rupture is obvious.
 If the shell breaks, the saline leaks out and you look like you’ve gotten a “flat tire.”
 Other women complain that saline implants feel firm and unnatural.